jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 DIN SPEC 70121 does not include any of the updated features of ISO 15118, such as smart charging and secure TLS communication.
 CHAdeMO
-A Japanese standard (stands for Charge de Move) that was created by OEMs including Nissan, Mitsubishi, and Toyota.
+A Japanese standard (stands for “Charge de Move”) that was created by OEMs including Nissan, Mitsubishi, and Toyota.
 CHAdeMO was first introduced in 2009 and aims to provide an alternative to the ISO 15118 standard.203 Similar to ISO 15118, CHAdeMO covers V2G security aspects.
-The charging process is enabled by matching the users VIN (Vehicle Identification Number) along with IPv6 security measures and contract key encryption.
+The charging process is enabled by matching the user’s VIN (Vehicle Identification Number) along with IPv6 security measures and contract key encryption.
-In September 2023, CHAdeMO released the Design Guideline for External Charging ver.2\.0\.1, adding technical and operational requirements for safely integrating or retrofitting the Automated Connection Devices \- Underbody (ACD\-U) charging systems to CHAdeMO chargersV2X equipment, EVs and plug\-in hybrid EVs (PHEVs).204
+In September 2023, CHAdeMO released the Design Guideline for External Charging ver.2\.0\.1, adding technical and operational requirements for safely integrating or retrofitting the Automated Connection Devices \- Underbody (ACD\-U) charging systems to CHAdeMO chargers/V2X equipment, EVs and plug\-in hybrid EVs (PHEVs).204
 OCPP 2\.0\.1
 Open Charge Point Protocol (OCPP) was created by the Open Charge Alliance